Rohit-Qu/QOSF-TASK1/README.md

 # QOSF-TASK1
-This repo consists of 4 folder , namely, QOSF-TASK1, QOSF-MODIFIED TASK1, TARGET STATE, RESULT COMPARISON
+This repo consists of 4 folder :-

 1.)
 QOSF-TASK1 - This folder has a jupyter notebook for the implementation of the task-1 along with the graphs for cost vs no. of iteration for different layers (1-9)